rakutentech/ios-inappmessaging/README.md

 4. `closeMessage()`

 ### **configure()**
-This method is called to initialize the SDK and should be placed in your AppDelegate's `didFinishLaunchingWithOptions`.
+This method initializes the SDK and should be placed in your AppDelegate's `didFinishLaunchingWithOptions`.

 ```swift
 import RInAppMessaging